browserpass/browserpass-extension/README.md

 The first option is just to manually find the desired credentials and use them in Browserpass, in other words if you have credentials for `amazon.com`, but you are currently on `https://amazon.co.uk`, open Browserpass, hit <kbd>Backspace</kbd> to search the entire password store, find `amazon.com` and hit <kbd>Enter</kbd> to login.
 Next time you will open Browserpass on `https://amazon.co.uk`, the popup will already contain the `amazon.com` entry, because it was previously used on this website (for details see [Password matching and sorting](#password-matching-and-sorting) section).

 The second option is to create a symlink file `amazon.co.uk.gpg` pointing to `amazon.com.gpg` in your password store, not only Browserpass, but `pass` itself will both recognize the symlink as an existing password entry.
+It's also possible to symlink an entire directory, rather than individual files.

 If you simply want to re-use the same credentials on multiple subdomains of the same domain (e.g. `app.example.com` and `wiki.example.com`), you can also rename your password entry to a common denominator of the two subdomains, which in this example would be `example.com.gpg` (see [Password matching and sorting](#password-matching-and-sorting)).

 ### Why OTP is not supported?

 Tools like `pass-otp` make it possible to use `pass` for generating OTP codes, however keeping both passwords and OTP URI in the same location diminishes the major benefit that OTP is supposed to provide: two factor authentication.
-The purpose of multi-factor authentication is to protect your account even when attackers gain access to your password store, but if your OTP is stored in the same place, all auth factors will be compromised at once.
+The purpose of multi-factor authentication is to protect your account even when attackers gain access to your password store, but if your OTP seed is stored in the same place, all auth factors will be compromised at once.
 In particular, Browserpass has access to the entire contents of your password entries, so if it is ever compromised, all your accounts will be at risk, even though you signed up for 2FA.

 Browserpass is opinionated, it does not promote `pass-otp` and intentionally does not support generating OTP codes from OTP URIs in password entiries, even though there are other password managers that provide such functionality.

-There are valid scenarios for using `pass-otp` (e.g. it gives protection against intercepting your password during transmission), but users are strongly advised to very carefully consider if `pass-otp` fits their needs and come up with their own ways of accessing OTP codes that conforms to their security requirements (for example by using dmenu/rofi scripts).
-For the majority of people `pass-otp` is not recommended, using any phone app like Authy will be a much better and more secure alternative, because this way attackers would have to not only break into your password store, but they would _also_ have to break into your phone.
+There are valid scenarios for using `pass-otp` (e.g. it gives protection against intercepting your password during transmission), but users are strongly advised to very carefully consider whether `pass-otp` is really an appropriate solution - and if so, come up with their own ways of accessing OTP codes that conforms to their security requirements (for example by using dmenu/rofi scripts).
+For the majority of people `pass-otp` is not recommended; using any phone app like Authy will be a much better and more secure alternative, because this way attackers would have to not only break into your password store, but they would _also_ have to break into your phone.

 ## Building the extension